 Women in Ecology Mentoring Scheme

-Our mentoring scheme for Women in Ecology has been running since 2009, with over 150 members since participating in this valuable programme.
-With our guidance, mentors provide professional support to mentees in areas including career changes, work-life balance and career development opportunities.
-Our mentoring scheme is international; applicants can be based anywhere in the world.
+Our mentoring scheme for Women in Ecology has been running in some capacity since 2009, with over 150 members participating in this valuable programme.
+With our guidance, mentors have provided professional support to mentees in areas including career changes, work-life balance and career development opportunities.

 “I wasn’t really sure if I would be a suitable mentor; as I approached the end of my PhD and was assessing my next move, however, I thought about how mentoring someone else could also benefit me.
 Working in both industry and academia has allowed me to develop a wide range of skills and I wanted to pass on information to others about how to gain these skills.
 The scheme has benefited me by providing me with the opportunity to think about my own career path and where I want to go next; I’d also like to be more involved with teaching and mentoring in the future.”
 Mentor, 2018/19 scheme.